isaacrc/Attn_to_Attn_fMRI/code2/README.md

-# Code used in the study Attention to Attention
+# Code
+* analysis: code for analyes
+* preprocessing: code used for preprocesing raw bids data